SWEG-2015EC-Batch/Just-Coding/ETS1223_15_selamawit_tefera/Activity 3.1/Symbol_checker/Symbol checker.md

 3. use if-else statements to check the type of character entered:

-    a.
-If the character is a lowercase letter (between 'a' and 'z'), use the islower() and display "it is a lower case letter"
+       - If the character is a lowercase letter (between 'a' and 'z'), use the islower() and display "it is a lower case letter"

-    b.
-If the character is an uppercase letter (between 'A' and 'Z'), use the isupper()and display "it is an upper case letter"
+       - If the character is an uppercase letter (between 'A' and 'Z'), use the isupper()and display "it is an upper case letter"

-    c.
-If the character is a digit (between '0' and '9'), check if the character is even or odd by  modulo (%).
+       - If the character is a digit (between '0' and '9'), check if the character is even or odd by  modulo (%).
 If the remainder is 0, display "it is an even number" else, display "it is an odd number"

-    d.
-If none of the above are true, assume it is a special character and display "it is a special character"
+       - If none of the above are true, assume it is a special character and display "it is a special character"

 5. end